overlay-market/OIPs/notes/note-2.md

 Two issues to address in this note:

-- How much can the value of a Uniswap/SushiSwap **sliding window** TWAP oracle be manipulated within the oracle's update interval (which is much smaller than the time averaged over)?
+- How much can the value of a Uniswap/SushiSwap sliding window TWAP oracle be manipulated within the oracle's update interval?

-- How much capital is needed to **profitably attack** an Overlay market by manipulating the underlying price feed?
+- How much capital is needed to profitably attack an Overlay market by manipulating the underlying price feed?

 ## Sliding Window Oracles